Skip to content

 extension = File.extname(basename)

-sprintf('%s,%d,%d%s', File.basename(basename, extension), $$, n.to_i, extension)
+sprintf("%s,%d,%d%s", File.basename(basename, extension), $$, n.to_i, extension)

 end